 Areas of support

-- Drive discussion and advocate for statewide, sustainable, long-term transportation funding solutions.
+- Advocate for statewide, sustainable, long-term transportation funding solutions.

 - Support the completion of the West Waukesha Bypass.

 - Continue to evaluate cost-effective, efficient, flexible transportation options that connect people looking for work with jobs available in Waukesha County.

 - Support the City of Waukesha in the implementation of borrowing and returning water from Lake Michigan.